ckamps/2232-defiance/content/01-the-property.md

 ## Specimen Trees

-A mix of evergreen, flowering, and deciduous specimen trees provide year round character to the property.
+A mix of evergreen, flowering, and deciduous specimen trees add year-round character to the property.

 | | |
 |-|-|